 One of my favorite perks of writing this rad blog is being invited to a really nice press party; one where quality food, drink, atmosphere and fun people all come together to create a memorable experience that I just can’t wait to share with readers.
 A couple of weeks ago, I was fortunate (and thrilled) to attend the 60th Anniversary Celebration for Norway’s most famous cheese, Jarlsberg – and what a fabulous bash it was!
 Jarlsberg is popular here in the states, but you might not know much about the rich history of its Norwegian heritage.

-Here are some photos of what we ate!
+Here are some photos of the amazing food!

 Shortly after I arrived, I was asked repeatedly if I had yet tried “The Brown Cheese” — which was the buzz of the buffet.
 You can see what they were talking about on the right side of the platter in the above photo.
 Made under the Ski Queen brand (a subsidiary of Jarlesberg’s parent company, Tine) this Norwegian cheese is called Gjetost, and it includes a mixture of cow and goat’s milk.
 Gjetost has a unique, sweet flavor due to the way in which it is processed.
 The milk is cooked until the sugars in it have caramelized, giving the cheese its distinctive brown color and sweet flavor.
 The milk is then curded and pressed.
 This distinctive “brown cheese” (brunost) became popular as a skiers’ snack and thus was given the label Ski Queen.
 It is widely popular among Scandinavian-Americans, and children especially are drawn to its sweet flavor.
 I must agree, it was uniquely delicious!
 Brown Cheese!